Wenceslaus I, Duke of Bohemia: Biography

 Wenceslaus was the son of Vratislaus I, Duke of Bohemia from the Přemyslid dynasty.
-His grandfather, Bořivoj I of Bohemia, was converted to Christianity by Cyril and Methodius.
-His mother, Drahomíra, was the daughter of a pagan tribal chief of the Havelli, but was baptized at the time of her marriage.
-His paternal grandmother, Ludmila of Bohemia, saw to it that he was educated in the Old Slavonic language and, at an early age, Wenceslaus was sent to the college at Budeč.
+His grandfather, Bořivoj I of Bohemia, and grandmother, Ludmila, had been converted by Cyril and Methodius to Byzantine Christianity in a still unified Christendom, before the Great Schism.
+His mother, Drahomíra, was the daughter of a chief of the Havelli, but was baptized at the time of her marriage.
+His paternal grandmother, Ludmila of Bohemia, saw to it that he was educated in the Old Church Slavonic liturgical language and, at an early age, Wenceslaus was sent to the college at Budeč.

-In 921, when Wenceslaus was about thirteen, his father died and his grandmother became regent.
-Jealous of the influence that Ludmila wielded over Wenceslaus, Drahomíra arranged to have her killed.
+In 921, when Wenceslaus was about 13, his father died and his grandmother became regent.
+Jealous of the influence Ludmila wielded over Wenceslaus, Drahomíra arranged to have her killed.
 Ludmila was at Tetín Castle near Beroun when assassins murdered her on 15 September 921.
 She is said to have been strangled by them with her veil.
 She was at first buried in the church of St. Michael at Tetín, but her remains were later removed, probably by Wenceslaus, to the church of St. George in Prague, which had been built by his father.

 Drahomíra then assumed the role of regent and immediately initiated measures against Christians.
 When Wenceslaus was 18, those Christian nobles who remained rebelled against Drahomira.
 The uprising was successful, and Drahomira was sent into exile to Budeč.

 Reign

-With the support of the nobles, Wenceslaus took control of the government.
-He "...reined in the dependent dukes who had become restive under the regency and used Christianity to strengthen his state."
+With the nobles' support, Wenceslaus took control of the government.
+He reined in the dependent dukes who had become restive under the regency and used Christianity to strengthen his state.

-After the fall of Great Moravia, the rulers of the Bohemian Duchy had to deal both with continuous raids by the Magyars and the forces of the Saxon and East Frankish king Henry the Fowler, who had started several eastern campaigns into the adjacent lands of the Polabian Slavs, homeland of Wenceslaus's mother.
+After the fall of Great Moravia, rulers of the Bohemian Duchy had to deal both with continuous raids by the Magyars and the forces of the Saxon and East Frankish king Henry the Fowler, who had started several eastern campaigns into the adjacent lands of the Polabian Slavs, Wenceslaus's mother's homeland.
 To withstand Saxon overlordship, Wenceslaus's father Vratislaus had forged an alliance with the Bavarian duke Arnulf, a fierce opponent of King Henry at that time.
-The alliance became worthless, however, when Arnulf and Henry reconciled at Regensburg in 921.
+The alliance became worthless when Arnulf and Henry reconciled at Regensburg in 921.

-Early in 929, the joint forces of Duke Arnulf of Bavaria and King Henry I the Fowler reached Prague in a sudden attack that forced Wenceslaus to resume the payment of a tribute first imposed by the East Frankish king Arnulf of Carinthia in 895.
-Henry had been forced to pay a huge tribute to the Magyars in 926 and needed the Bohemian tribute, which Wenceslaus probably refused to pay after the reconciliation between Arnulf and Henry.
+Early in 929, the joint forces of Duke Arnulf of Bavaria and King Henry I the Fowler reached Prague in a sudden attack that forced Wenceslaus to resume payment of a tribute first imposed by the East Frankish king Arnulf of Carinthia in 895.
+Henry had been forced to pay a huge tribute to the Magyars in 926 and needed the Bohemian tribute, which Wenceslaus probably refused to pay after Arnulf and Henry reconciled.
 Another possible reason for the attack was the formation of the anti-Saxon alliance between Bohemia, the Polabian Slavs, and the Magyars.

 Wenceslaus introduced German priests into his realm and favoured the Latin rite instead of the old Slavic, which had gone into disuse in many places for want of priests.
 He also founded a rotunda consecrated to St. Vitus at Prague Castle in Prague that was the basis of present-day St. Vitus Cathedral.